Writing a simple email. It’s not so simple for everyone. In fact, for many adults with ADHD, it’s exhaustingly stressful. And time-consuming.

 4. Get to the point quickly

 Start out with “Hello” or simply reply with your written response.
-No need to write, “Dear Mrs. __________”.
+With some notable exclusion, there’s no need to write, “Dear Mrs. __________”.
 That is for formal letters.

 No lengthy background information.